jmiguelmangas/WEIGHT_TRACKER/README.md

 ### Project Overview

 The Weight Tracker API and React Application help users track the weight of multiple entities, such as people and animals.
-Users can register entities, add weight records, view data, generate graphs, and determine weight trends.
+Users can register entities, add weight records, view data, generate graphs, determine weight trends, and compare the weight of two entities.
 The React frontend offers an intuitive interface for interacting with the API.

 ### Features